DataDog/documentation/content/en/continuous_testing/troubleshooting.md

 ## Terminology

 CI batch
-: The group of Synthetic tests triggered through a continuous integration and continuous delivery (CI/CD) pipeline or the [Synthetic Monitoring API][2].
+: The group of Continuous Testing tests triggered through a continuous integration or continuous delivery (CI/CD) pipeline or the [Datadog Synthetic Monitoring API][2].

 Test run
-: A single run of a Synthetic test.
+: A single run of a Continuuos Testing test.
 If you have configured retries, they count as individual test runs.
 For example, a test with two retries can have up to three associated test runs.

 Batch timeout
 : A batch timeout occurs when your batch does not complete within a reasonable time based on the [polling timeout][3] set in your configuration file.

 Execution rule
-: An [execution rule][4] defines the impact of a test failure on a CI pipeline from most to least impactful: `skipped`, `non_blocking`, and `blocking`.
+: An [execution rule][4] defines the impact of a test failure on a CI/CD pipeline from most to least impactful: `skipped`, `non_blocking`, and `blocking`.
 These options are weighted and defaults to the most impactful.
 If your test is configured as `skipped` in the UI and `blocking` in the configuration file, it is skipped during the test run. </br><br> You can set the execution rule in your tests' properties, global configuration file, or an individual test's override file.

-## CI Results Explorer
+## Explorer

 ### CI metadata does not appear

 Check whether you are using API endpoints to trigger your CI/CD test runs.
-In order to populate the CI Results Explorer with CI metadata, you must use the [NPM package][5].
+In order to populate the CI Results Explorer with CI metadata, you must use one of our [native integrations][6], or the [NPM package][5].

 ## Further reading